DragonMinded/arcadeutils/arcadeutils/README.md

 the "reverse" argument set to True.
 Note that the only restriction to this is if any of the patches include wildcards then the resulting patched binary cannot be reversed.
 If you pass in the optional boolean keyword argument "ignore_size_differences" then the "File Size" comment will be ignored.
+Note that in addition to bytes, the "binary" argument can be passed an instance of `FileBytes` in order to patch a file without loading it into RAM.
+If you go this route, make sure to call `FileBytes.write_changes` after calling `BinaryDiff.patch`.

 ### Patch Format